-Until the signing of the Lausanne Protocol of 12 May 1949 the attitude of the Arab States was based on their desire to avoid any course of action, positive or negative, which might involve them in a recognition of Israel as an independent State in Palestine.
-The only departure from this point of view occurred in the negotiation of the Armistice Agreements which were signed by the Arab and Israel delegations not in the name of the respective military commanders but in the name of their Governments.
+Until the signing of the Lausanne protocol of 12 May 1949 the attitude of the Arab States was based on their desire to avoid any course of action, positive or negative, which might involve them in a recognition of Israel as an independent State in Palestine.
+The only departure from the point of view occurred in the negotiation of the Armistice Agreements which were signed by the Arab and Israel delegations not in the name of the respective military commanders but in the name of their Governments.
 As a logical consequence of this attitude, the Arab States refused to discuss territorial matters until the signing of the Lausanne Protocol, since it is manifestly impossible to discuss the frontiers of a State whose very existence as a State is not recognized.
-The Arab States collectively insisted on the prior discussion of the refugee question.
+The Arab States collectively insisted on the prior discussion of the refugee question:

 Since the signing of the Lausanne Protocol of 12 May 1949, the attitude of the Arab States with regard to the territorial question has undergone considerable change.
 By virtue of this Protocol the Arab States and Israel agreed to take the boundaries fixed by the General Assembly's resolution of 29 November 1947 as a basis for discussion of territorial questions.
-In accepting the discussion of territorial matters, the Arab States in effect recognized the existence of the State of Israel; for if it is possible to say that one cannot discuss the frontiers of a State whose existence is not recognized, one can equally affirm that it is impossible not to recognize the existence of a State whose frontiers one is prepared to discuss.
+In accepting the discussion of territorial matters, the Arab States in effect recognized the existence of the State of Israel; for if it is possible to say that one cannot discuss the frontiers of a State whom existence is not recognized, one can equally affirm that it is impossible not to recognize the existence of a State whose frontiers one is prepared to discuss.
 In consequence, the Lausanne Protocol can be taken as marking the moment when the Arab States admitted the existence of Israel as a reality with which they would have to deal in the re-establishment of a normal and stable situation in Palestine.

-Unfortunately, it has not been possible to accomplish any progress beyond the bare principle thus established by the signing of the Protocol.
+Unfortunately, it has not been possible to accomplish any progress beyond: the bare Principle thus established by the signing of the Protocol.
 The line delineated by the Partition Plan of 29 November 1947, which the Lausanne Protocol had laid down as the basis for discussion of territorial questions, was adopted by the Arab States as constituting their own proposals for the frontiers of Israel.
-Israel, for its part, refused to accept any substantial modification of the territorial situation upon which the Armistice Agreements were based.
-Although the Arab States could bring to the support of their point of view the fact that the and the providence of the second s
+Israel, for its part, refused to accept army substantial modification of the territorial situation upon which the Armistice Agreements were based.
+Although the Arab States could bring to the support of their point of view the fact that the partition line was officially approved by the General Assembly, Israel could not be expected to forget that it was the Arab States which, in 1948, opposed by every means at their disposal, including force, the execution of the Partition Plan.
+Israel would not fail to observe that under the circumstances the Arab States are not in a favourable position to appear today before the Assembly as champions of this Plan.